 4. Destructive Chewing

-Destructive chewing is usually caused by two things: teething or boredom.
+Destructive chewing usually boils down to two things: teething or boredom.
 Bored dogs will find a way to entertain themselves, and sometimes this involves chewing on things they shouldn’t.

 The best way to avoid this is to keep them entertained.
 Puzzle toys can be beneficial in this regard.

-If your puppy is teething, then you may want to try teething chew toys and other pain relief ideas to prevent bad habits.
+If your puppy is teething, you may want to try teething chew toys and other pain relief ideas to prevent bad habits from forming.

 5. Pulling on the Leash

 No dog is naturally going to know how to walk on a leash.
-Instead, you have to teach them.
-Pulling on a leash is very normal until dogs are properly taught.
+Instead, you have to teach your dogs how to walk correctly.
+Pulling on a leash is to be expected until they are appropriately trained.
 Dog training is essential in this regard.

 There are many ways you can go about this.
 You can teach them to follow one of your legs, refuse to move unless they aren’t pulling, and a slew of other training ideas.